Carlos Ruckauf: Political career

-Restoration of democracy
+Post-1983 political career

 Following the restoration of democratic rule in 1983, Carlos Ruckauf was elected as president of the Buenos Aires City chapter of the Justicialist Party.

-Elected to the Argentine Chamber of Deputies in 1987, he was designated Ambassador plenipotentiary of Argentina in Italy, Malta and the FAO by the newly elected President Carlos Saúl Menem in 1989, serving as ambassador until 1991.
+Elected to the Argentine Chamber of Deputies in 1987, he was designated Ambassador plenipotentiary of Argentina in Italy, Malta and the Food and Agriculture Organization by the newly-elected president Carlos Saúl Menem in 1989, serving as ambassador until 1991.

-He was returned by voters to Congress in 1991, and named Interior Minister by Menem on March 1, 1993.
-Relatives of the victims of the 1994 AMIA bombing later put his role during the crisis into question.
-He was nominated as Menem's running-mate for the 1995 reelection campaign, and served as Vice-President of Argentina from 1995 to 1999.
+He was elected to Congress again in 1991 and was appointed minister of the interior by President Menem on March 1, 1993.
+Relatives of the victims of the 1994 AMIA bombing later questioned his role during the crisis.
+He was nominated as Menem's running-mate for the 1995 reelection campaign, and served as vice-president of Argentina from 1995 to 1999.

-Elected Governor of Buenos Aires Province in 1999, he issued the provincial Patacón bonds in August 2001 to deal with the scarcity of Argentine pesos when the 2001 Argentine economic crisis entered its most acute phase.
+After being elected governor of Buenos Aires Province in 1999, he issued provincial Patacón bonds in August 2001 to address the shortage of Argentine pesos during the peak of the 2001 economic crisis.
 The new president appointed by a crisis meeting of Congress, Eduardo Duhalde, named Ruckauf as Foreign Minister on January 2, 2002.
 He served in that position until May 25, 2003, when the Duhalde government left office.

-Later in 2003 Ruckauf was elected to the Argentine Chamber of Deputies for Buenos Aires Province.
-He sat in the center-right Federal Peronism caucus opposed to the government of Néstor Kirchner, until leaving Congress in 2007.
+Later in 2003, Ruckauf was elected to the Argentine Chamber of Deputies representing Buenos Aires Province.
+He joined the center-right Federal Peronism caucus, which opposed the government of Néstor Kirchner, and remained in Congress until 2007.